 Walking distance to both Highgate (Northern Line) Station & Crouch End Broadway

-Well-arranged large, bright double STUDIO apartment located on the 9th floor set within this popular purpose built building known as Avenue Heights (one of Highgate's and Crouch End's most sought-after, professionally managed apartment buildings).
-The apartment consists of a fully-fitted kitchen, living room with pull-down double bed (sofa when upright), modern bathroom, dual aspect views, wooden floors, large windows, door entry phone system.
-GAS, HOT WATER AND WI-FI INCLUDED.
-Further benefits include a secure and stunning lobby with concierge, gymnasium and complimentary wireless internet.
+Fabulous, spacious, bright ONE BED apartment located on the ground floor set within this ultra-modern development (known as Avenue Heights) designed for city living, with unrivalled views of London and its City (one of Highgate's and Crouch End's most sought-after, professionally managed apartment buildings).
+The apartment is stylishly designed with wood flooring, halogen lighting and contemporary furnishings and fixtures and consists of a fully-fitted open plan kitchen, living room, double bedroom, modern bathroom, dual aspect views with views of the communal garden, wood flooring, high ceilings, large windows, door entry phone system.
+GAS, ELEC AND HOT WATER AND WI-FI INCLUDED.
+Further benefits include a secure and stunning lobby with concierge, gymnasium and complimentary WiFi.
 Avenue Heights is located conveniently between both Highgate & Crouch End boasting many amenities including cafes, supermarkets, restaurants and moments walking distance to both Highgate (Northern Line) Station & Crouch End Broadway.

-Cream floor tiles, beige wall tiles, white bath with chrome mixer tap, shower head and bi-fold shower door, chrome towel radiator and toilet roll holder, white WC with chrome flush buttons, white sink with chrome mono tap and cupboard underneath, large wall mirror, chrome shaving point, 3 spot lights, beige counter top.
+Cream floor tiles, beige wall tiles, white bath with chrome mixer tap and shower head, glass shower swing-door, chrome towel radiator and toilet roll holder, white WC with chrome flush buttons, white sink with chrome mono tap and 2-door cupboard underneath, large wall mirror, Manrose air extractor fan, beige counter top, spotlights.